MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 ![Holographic marker image)](media/marker-holograph.PNG "Holographic marker image")

-After aligning the guide, you’ll see the Marker found screen.
-Select the Confirm button to continue.
+After aligning the guide, you’ll see the **Marker found** screen.
+Select the **Confirm** button to continue.

 ![Marker found holograph)](media/marker-found.PNG "Marker found holograph")

 > [!NOTE]
 > If you chose Manual alignment as the alignment method for the guide, you’d align the hologram that matches the digital 3D representation that you placed in your real-world environment.

 When you align your guide, the alignment information is stored on your HoloLens so you don’t have to realign the guide every time you open it.
 You can realign a guide at any time though if you feel the holograms are out of alignment.
-For more information, read about the Alignment button in the next section.
+For more information, read about the **Alignment** button in the next section.

 ## Get oriented on HoloLens
 After you align your guide, you’ll see the Step card.
 The Step card is the hub of everything you do with your guide and how you navigate in the app.
 The Step card is also what your operator will see when they use the guide.
 The Step card tags along with the operator to keep the instructions where they need them as they move around their work space.

-Navigate through the guide by gazing at the Next Step and Go Back arrows.
+Navigate through the guide by gazing at the **Next Step** and **Go Back** arrows.
 You can also use gestures such as air tap to navigate through a guide.

-At the top of the Step card screen, you’ll see three holographic buttons: Undo, Redo, and Save.
+At the top of the Step card screen, you’ll see three holographic buttons: **Undo**, **Redo**, and **Save**.

 ![HoloLens step card screen)](media/hololens-orientation.PNG "HoloLens step card screen")

-The Undo and Redo buttons work like Undo and Redo in any Microsoft Office program.
+The **Undo** and **Redo** buttons work like **Undo** and **Redo** in any Microsoft Office program.
 There’s no limit to the number of times you can undo or redo.

 > [!NOTE]
 > Changes are automatically saved as you author in HoloLens.
-Just be sure to select Refresh when you go back to the PC to ensure that you have the latest version of the guide.
+Just be sure to select **Refresh** when you go back to the PC to ensure that you have the latest version of the guide.

 The Step card also includes several other buttons and UI elements: